home-assistant/companion.home-assistant/docs/notifications/sounds.md

 8. Restart your device.

-Notes:

-*   **You may need to restart your entire device before notification sounds can be played.
-This should hopefully be fixed by Apple soon.**
+> *   You may need to restart your entire device before notification sounds can be played.
-*   Uploading a file with the same name as an existing one will overwrite the original.
+> *   Uploading a file with the same name as an existing one will overwrite the original.
-*   You can view what sounds are installed on each device by inspecting the `ios.conf` file in your configuration directory.
-They are listed in the `pushSounds` array.

 ## Importing sounds from iOS